mirage/mirage-www/tmpl/wiki/tutorial-lwt.md

 [Lwt](http://www.ocsigen.org/lwt) is a lightweight cooperative threading library for OCaml.
-A good way to understand Lwt and its use in Mirage is to write some simple code.
+A good way to understand Lwt and its use in MirageOS is to write some simple code.
 This document introduces the basic concepts and suggests programs to write.
-Note that Lwt has a number of syntax extensions that are widely used in Mirage.
+Note that Lwt has a number of syntax extensions that are widely used in MirageOS.
 These are introduced as you go along through the tutorial.
 Code for all examples is in the `mirage-skeleton/lwt/src` [repository](https://github.com/mirage/mirage-skeleton/tree/master/lwt/src).

 ##Tutorial